helio-ecosystem/helio-ecosystem/README.md

 # Helio Ecosystem

-This repository is the road map for the Helio ecosystem.
+This repository is the road map for the Helio ecosystem and its components.